kubesphere-sigs/ks/README.md

 All features below work with [KubeSphere](https://github.com/kubsphere/kubesphere) instead of other concept.

 * Pipeline management
+  * Create a Pipeline with java, go template
   * Edit a Pipeline without give the fullname (namespace/name)
 * User Management
 * Component Management